jjojo/escape-room/README.md

-# escape-room
-A digital escape room with multiple clients and opt in wizard of Oz control
+# This is a repository where I gather parts and ideas for different digital escape rooms